SynergyLMM Workflow Overview

 The orange-shaded lines in Fig. 1d indicate two individuals, mouse 2 and mouse 10, whose measurements are (intentionally) notably different from the others, and which will greatly affect the model and the results.
 The impact of these individuals and how to deal with them will be discussed later.

-Minimum Observations per Subject
+Minimum Observations per Subject and Growth Model

-In Fig. 1b, there is an option called 'Minimum Observations per Subject', which allows for excluding
+In Fig. 1b, there is an option called

 samples with fewer than the specified number of observations.
 For example, in Figure 1d, the arrow heads indicate